-It is with deep gratitude and personal honor to be one of only two dojos authorized in Georgia to teach Suenaka-Ha Tetsugaku Ho (Suenaka Style, Philosophical Way) Aikido.
+It is deeply gratifying and an honor to be one of only two dojos authorized in Georgia to teach Suenaka-Ha Tetsugaku Ho (Suenaka Style, Philosophical Method) Aikido.
 The second affiliate dojo is Suenaka-Ha Aikido of Atlanta.
-We are members of Wadokai and the American International Ki Development and Philosophical Society, founded by Roy Y. Suenaka Soke.
+We are members of Wadokai (Peaceful Way Society) and the American International Ki Development and Philosophical Society, founded by Roy Y. Suenaka Soke.

 Aikido, says Suenaka Sensei, is a subtle art.
-O’Sensei alone possess the command of ki (spiritual energy) required to perform Aikido technique in the seemingly effortless and often preternatural manner which was the Founder’s hallmark.
-His martial prowess and spiritual evolution, well-documented in numerous films, has earned him the distinction, even practitioners of other budo, of the greatest martial artist who ever lived.
-Confronted by O’Sensei’s daunting example, many discount or dismiss the existence of ki and its essential role in Aikido, and subsequently often regress to techniques similar to those found in Daito-ryu ju-jitsu, which relies largely on strength and mechanics alone for efficacy.
+O’Sensei alone possessed the command of ki (spiritual energy) required to perform Aikido technique in the seemingly effortless and often preternatural manner which was the Founder’s hallmark.
+His martial prowess and spiritual evolution, well-documented in numerous films, has earned him the distinction, even among practitioners of other budo, of the greatest martial artist who ever lived.

 Aikido, insists Suenaka Sensei, is neither expressly physical nor spiritual – rather, it is both.
 Aikido should be as the Founder envisioned it: a way to effectively and decisively defend oneself from attack while preserving and respecting the attacker; a path both martial and spiritual, not one or the other.